 What Is Alcohol withdrawal?

-Alcohol withdrawal is generally known as Alcohol Withdrawal Syndrome (AWS).
+Alcohol withdrawal symptoms are generally known as Alcohol Withdrawal Syndrome (AWS).
 It is characterized by some typical symptoms when a heavy and regular drinker suddenly reduces or stops the alcohol consumption.

 What Are The Symptoms Of Alcohol withdrawal?